intelligent-agent/Rebuild/README.md

 * Rebuild-Fluidd - Comes with Klipper, Moonraker and Fluidd
 * Rebuild-OctoPrint - Comes with Klipper and OctoPrint

 To build a version, run the script in this folder:
 `./rebuild <barebone|fluidd|mainsail|octoprint>`

 ## Manual tests to run before a release
-We test software versions Fluidd/Mainsail and OctoPrint.
+We test software versions Fluidd, Mainsail and OctoPrint.
-We test hardware versions Recore A6, A7, A8
+We test hardware versions Recore A5, A6, A7, A8

 ### Fluidd on Recore A8
 - [x] Wifi comes up as an AP